 - Basic safety and how to use the 9-1-1 number in emergency situations.

 The care provider notifies all stakeholders of the child’s discharge date and change of address and venue, as applicable.
 Where applicable, ORR also provides Child Advocates with access to their clients’ documents and forms, and helps child advocates to remain informed about their clients’ after-care plans and legal proceedings.
 The care provider coordinates with the legal service provider or attorney of record to help complete the necessary legal forms.
 Stakeholders notified of the change of address and, if applicable, request for change of venue for the immigration case include the U.S. Immigration and Customs Enforcement (ICE) Office of Chief Counsel and the U.S. Executive Office for Immigration Review (EOIR) Immigration Court Administrator.

-Once ORR approves an unaccompanied child for release, the care provider collaborates with the sponsor to ensure physical discharge happens as quickly as possible (within 3 calendar days after ORR approves the release).
+Once ORR approves an unaccompanied alien child for release, the care provider collaborates with the sponsor to ensure physical discharge happens as quickly as possible (within 3 calendar days after ORR approves the release).
 The care provider notifies DHS prior to the physical release to allow DHS an opportunity to comment on the imminent release as well as time to prepare any DHS paperwork for the ICE Chief Counsel’s office.

 The care provider ensures that all the child’s belongings—including those he or she had at the time they entered ORR custody and any they acquired during their stay—are given to the child and sponsor at time of release.
 The care provider also makes sure that the child and sponsor have copies of files or papers needed for the child to obtain medical, educational, legal or other services following release.

 Whenever possible, sponsors are expected to come to the care provider or to an offsite location designated by the care provider for the transfer of physical custody of the child.